We’ll be the first to say it: talking to your colleagues on a virtual call can be really hard.

 And that’s with people you already know.
 With people you don’t, such as when you’re networking virtually, it can be really, really hard.

-Keep reading to learn about 5 easy ways you can integrate virtual networking into your next online event.
+Keep reading to learn about 5 easy ways you should consider as virtual networking ideas when you plan your next online event.

 Virtual networking can be a breeze when you work with a virtual event agency.